auscompgeek/aucgbot/README.md

 The above can be run from a script, not just from a jsdb prompt.
 I don't recommend storing passwords on disk however.
-Running ./start-aucgbot will prompt for each server property.
+Running ./start-aucgbot will prompt for modules and each server property.